pesama/konga-yeoman-generator/README.md

 * Install `generator-konga` typing `npm install -g generator-konga`.
 * Go to your workspace.
 * Create a new application via `yo konga my-app-name`.
 * Done!
-You have a konga app working.
-Launch it with `grunt serve`.
+You have a working konga app under _my-app-name_ folder.
+Go there and launch it with `grunt serve`.

 ### Installation options